sundeepkamath/sundeepkamath.github.io/_posts/2021-02-11-azure-active-directory.md

 - cloud
 ---

+![Post Banner]({{site.url}}/assets/images/blogs/active_directory/1_ActiveDirectoryHeader.png)

 In this post I'll talk about what Azure Active Directory is and the critical role it plays w.r.t identity and access management in the Azure space.

-![Post Banner]({{site.url}}/assets/images/blogs/active_directory/1_ActiveDirectoryHeader.png)

-Let's begin with ...

 ## What is Azure Active Directory?
 > **Azure Active Directory (AAD)** is Microsoft’s enterprise cloud-based ***identity and access management (IAM)*** solution.
 Its primary purpose is to provide **authentication** and **authorization** for applications in the cloud.